danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 # Definitions

+{%fixme%}Have 3 versions of these definitions, each with a dropdown reveal.
+(1) is just for finite sample spaces to give the gist of the definition without a bunch of complicated conditions, (2) is general but without reference to measure theory, and (3) shows how using measure theory greatly simplifies the definitions.{%endfixme%}

 * **Sample set** $\Omega$ is a set of all possible {% marginnote "samples" "Sample is synonymous with [outcome](https://en.wikipedia.org/wiki/Outcome_(probability))." %}.
   - **Sample** $\omega \in \Omega$ (i.e. primitive outcome) is a possible state of the world.
 Samples are disjoint, meaning only one sample can be the case at a time.
 Samples can be any kind of mathematical object.
 * **Event space** $E \subseteq 2^\Omega$ is the set of subsets of $\Omega$ for which we are allowed to assign probability.
 We require that $\emptyset, \Omega \in E$ {%adv%}and $E$ is required to be a [$\sigma$-algebra](https://en.wikipedia.org/wiki/%CE%A3-algebra) that contains the measurable subsets of $\Omega$.
 The tuple $(\Omega, E)$ is a [measurable space](https://en.wikipedia.org/wiki/Measurable_space).{%endadv%}  {%fixme%} Give sigma-algebra properties listed in measure theory section? {%endfixme%}